isrkan/DevOps-MLOps-Practice/DevOps/Docker/README.md

 ```

 ##### Removing an image
 This command deletes a specific image from the local Docker storage.
 The image ID can be found using the `docker images` command.
+Before removing an image, ensure no containers are running or using this image.

 ```
 docker rmi <image_id>
 ```

 ##### Building an Image from Dockerfile
 This command builds a new Docker image from a Dockerfile located in the current directory.
-The `-t` option tags the image with a name.
+The `-t` option tags the image with a name. `.` specifies the build context, which is the current directory in this case.
+The Dockerfile should be present in this directory.

 ```
 docker build -t <image_name> .